umarranginwala/supreme-valves/SEO_COMPETITOR_KEYWORD_ANALYSIS.md

 ## Executive Summary

-This comprehensive SEO competitor keyword analysis identifies key competitors in the Indian industrial valve manufacturing sector and provides actionable keyword strategies to improve Supreme Valves' search visibility, organic traffic, and lead generation.
+This comprehensive SEO competitor keyword analysis identifies key competitors in the Indian industrial valve exporting sector and provides actionable keyword strategies to improve Supreme Valves' search visibility, organic traffic, and lead generation.

 **Key Findings:**
 - India's industrial valve market is expected to grow at 7.05% CAGR, reaching USD 2.20 billion by 2030